-Symptoms and Causes of a Weak Pelvic Floor
+Symptoms and Causes of Weak Pelvic Floor Muscles

 As our pelvic floor is out of sight, it is difficult to self-diagnose its condition.
 However being aware of the symptoms that suggest you have a weak pelvic floor can allow you to begin treatment early.
 Forget your misconceptions; it is not just older women that experience problems associated with a weak pelvic floor.
 You may be in your teens or early twenties and experience some of the tell tale signs that your pelvic floor has weakened.